aftialabs/morf-docs/guides/termsandconditions.md

 3. Install, implement, and use the Distributed Code on Customer devices and sites;
 4. Permit End Users to access applications built by the Customer using the applicable interfaces; and
 5. Use the Software in accordance with the Documentation.
-Except to the extent expressly permitted under this Agreement, Customer agrees as a condition of the licenses that it must not:

-Use the Software in:
+Except to the extent expressly permitted under this Agreement, Customer agrees as a condition of the licenses that it must not use the Software in:

 6. Violation of any applicable law or regulation, or in connection with unlawful material (such as material that violates any obscenity, defamation, harassment, privacy, publicity or intellectual property laws); or
 7. A manner that would cause a material risk to the security or operations of Aftia or any of its customers, or to the continued normal operation of other Aftia customers.